-1.2.0 Integration of Cost Accounting with Financial Accounting Revised
+1.2.0 Integration of Cost Accounting with Financial Accounting

 The financial accounting system is primarily designed to meet fund accounting rather than cost accounting requirements as prescribed by the GASB and NACUBO.
 The financial accounting system accumulates expenditures according to funding source, program purpose and expense categories.
-The University receives funds from a variety of sources including State and Federal appropriations; government and private contracts and grants; student fees; gifts; and income from University enterprises such as student housing.
+The University receives funds from a variety of sources including State and Federal appropriations; government and private contracts and grants; student fees; gifts; and income from University enterprises such student housing.
 The funds are used for a wide range of programs including instruction, research, public service, academic support, institutional support, operation and maintenance of plant, student services, student financial aid, and auxiliary enterprises.
 Salaries, fringe benefits, materials and supplies, and various other categories of expense may be incurred by each program.

-The cost accounting system uses data accumulated and recorded by the financial accounting system, but regroups the data as necessary to meet OMB Circular A-21 and CAS requirements.
-For example, University Development fundraising expenses are recorded by the financial accounting system as institutional support (generally an indirect function), but must be reclassified as direct cost in the Other Institutional Activities base to meet A-21 purposes.
-A clear audit trail is provided for all reclassifications such that the institution's cost accounting for a given fiscal year reconciles with its audited financial statements.
+The cost accounting system uses data accumulated and recorded by the financial accounting system, but regroups the data as necessary to meet OMB Circular 2 CFR Part 200 and CAS requirements.
+For example, University Advancement fundraising expenses are recorded by the financial accounting system as institutional support (generally an indirect function), but must be reclassified as direct cost in the Other Institutional Activities base to meet 2 CFR Part 200 purposes.
+A clear audit trail is provided for all reclassifications such that the institutions cost accounting for a given fiscal year reconciles with its audited financial statements.
 With respect to directly charged costs of performing sponsored projects, the cost accounting system can be considered integrated with the financial accounting system.
 Beginning July 1, 2001, in accordance with the requirements of GASB Statement No. 34 and 35, depreciation costs of capital assets are recorded in the financial accounting system.
-Beginning July 1, 2007, in accordance with GASB Statement 45, the cost of post retirement health and dental benefits are recorded on the accrual basis in the financial accounting system.
-Departmental Administration costs are recorded in the financial accounting system, but not separately identified from Instruction and Departmental Research costs.
-The University's cost accounting system creates memorandum records separating Departmental Administration costs from Instruction and Departmental Research costs.
-Reclassification of costs and costs not identified in the financial accounting system as current funds expenditures are identified and treated as shown in the Facilities and Administrative Rate Proposal:
+Beginning July 1, 2005, the annual cost of post-retirement health and dental benefits are recorded in the financial accounting system based upon the common contractually required assessment rate.
+Departmental Administration costs are recorded in the financial accounting system, but are not always separately identified from Instruction and Departmental Research costs.
+Reclassification of costs and costs not identified in the financial accounting system as current funds expenditures such as UCOP Cost Allocations and allowable interest expenses are included and treated as Adjustments in the Facilities and Administrative Rate Proposal.